-- Post photos from the show or integrate live video via Facebook live or periscope; you can also post video blogs to YouTube
+- Post photos from the show or integrate live video via Facebook or Twitter live.
+Plus all videos should be uploaded to YouTube.

 - Create your own fun hashtag and encourage attendees to use to use it for free swag